daos-stack/daos/utils/debug/README-network.md

 To test Mercury:
 - client: `scp <server ip>:port.cfg . && hg_rate -c ofi -p 'verbs;ofi_rxm' -V -d <if name>`
-- server: `hg_perf_server -c ofi -p 'verbs;ofi_rxm' -d <if name> -V -b` On the server a file `port.cfg` is generated wihch should be copied on the client.
+- server: `hg_perf_server -c ofi -p 'verbs;ofi_rxm' -d <if name> -V -b` On the server a file `port.cfg` is generated which should be copied on the client.

 To test CART:
 - `self-test -u --group-name daos_server --message-size '(0 0)' --repetitions 1 --endpoint "0:0-7" `